loopandlearn/news/docs/index.md

 ## Automatic Temp Basal vs Manual Temp Basal

 A [Temporary Basal](https://loopkit.github.io/loopdocs/operation/algorithm/temp-basal/){:target="_blank"} (TB) can be issued by the *Loop* app when in `Closed Loop` mode to regulate insulin delivery every 5 minutes.
 The *Loop* app determines when to enact  a TB and when to return to scheduled basal, using a prediction updated every 5 minutes (or when a new CGM reading is detected), based on user entries and settings.
 If the user has selected <span>Automatic Bolus</span> <span>Dosing Strategy</span>, then TB are only used to reduce the amount of insulin delivered.
 The TB automatically issued by the *Loop* app all have a duration of 30 minutes.
-If not further commands are detected by the pump, at the end of 30 minutes, the pump returns to scheduled basal deliver.
+If no further commands are detected by the pump, at the end of 30 minutes, the pump returns to scheduled basal delivery.

 A [Manual Temporary Basal](https://loopkit.github.io/loopdocs/loop-3/omnipod/#manual-temp-basal){:target="_blank"} (MTB) is a user-selected setting that effectively opens the loop and keeps insulin delivery steady at a user-defined rate for the user-defined duration (from 30 minutes up to 12 hours).
 If you use a Medtronic pump, you need to disable `closed-loop`, set MTB on your Medtronic pump and restore normal operation when done.